Leonardo (Aermacchi) M346 Master

 This is the basic training version, simply designated M346.
 In Italian service it is known as T-346A though.
 It was also offered to the USAF as a replacement for the T-38.
 This version was named T‑100.

-Versions capable of carrying weapons under the wings are designated M346FA (Fighter Attack) ad M346FT (Fighter Trainer).
+Versions capable of carrying weapons under the wings are designated M346FA (Fighter Attack) and M346FT (Fighter Trainer).
 The former is a dedicated fighter, while the latter can switch roles.
+They have evolved into the M346LFFA, Light Fighter Family of Aircraft.
+The latter has a hardpoint at each wing tip as well.

 Confusion possible with